4. An illustrative application

 // attributes

-var $sDSN; // connection string
+var $sDSN; // the connection chain

-var $sDatabase; // the database name
+var $sDatabase; // base name

-var $oDB; // database connection
+var $oDB; // base connection

-var $errors; // list of errors
+var $aErreurs; // error list

-var $oResults; // query result
+var $oRésultats; // query result

-var $sQuery; // the last query executed
+var $sQuery ; // the last query executed

-// constructor
+// manufacturer

 function impots_data($dDSN){

-// $dDSN['dbms']: the type of DBMS to connect to
+// $dDSN['sgbd']: type of SGBD to be connected to

-// $dDSN['host']: the name of the host machine
+// $dDSN['host']: name of the host machine hosting it

-// $dDSN['user']: a database user
+// $dDSN['user']: a bse user

-// $dDSN['mdp']: their password
+// $dDSN['mdp']: its password

 // if the connection is successful

-// sets $connected to true
+// sets $connecté to true

 // if the connection fails